 Another open access model is the green or self-archiving model.
 Here the author deposits a version (usually a pre-production version) of the article in a freely accessible repository.
 Which version of the article is allowed to be deposited and whether there is an embargo period depends on the policies of the publisher.

 All publication costs for articles in the Beilstein Journals are completely funded by the Beilstein-Institut, an independent, non-profit foundation based in Germany.

 The Beilstein-Institut supports the advancement of scientific communication and information exchange, driven by the belief that scientific knowledge is a social good and should be available to everyone without barriers.
-The platinum open access platform of the Beilstein Journals maximizes the potential for exchanging ideas and provides a valuable contribution to those with limited financial means by leveling the playing field and giving everyone an equal chance to publish and read scientific publications of high quality.
+The diamond open access platform of the Beilstein Journals maximizes the potential for exchanging ideas and provides a valuable contribution to those with limited financial means by leveling the playing field and giving everyone an equal chance to publish and read scientific publications of high quality.
 To induce the transformation of scholarly journals from subscription to open access publishing, the Beilstein-Institut supports the international initiative Open Access 2020.

 The Beilstein-Institut cooperates with other nonprofit organizations and initiatives to promote nonprofit scholarly publishing – see Community.